Cristi-Fogel/Playwright-1st/README.md

           - this will execute node_modules->.bin-> cucumber-js
           - will show in terminal what/how is missing
 - inside the features folder, create 'step_definitions' folder
-  - inside it, write 'steps.js' this will be where you write all steps
+  - inside it, write 'steps.js' this will be where you partition existing test(s) and write all steps
+  - can add code within the coresponding brackets -- marked with write code here
+    - if you have await in your code-block, make the function async
+    - eliminate the return line;
+- WORLD constructor:
+  -